 Sustainability Academy students didn't just learn about Sustainability- they were a part of it!
 On a beautiful Friday afternoon, they travelled from Love Canal to Silo City, with a stop at Canalside in between!
 The rich legacy of environmental initiatives and sustainable living solutions in Buffalo was on display.
 Students spent the afternoon learning and doing with movers and shakers in the field while experiencing the sights of our regions storied environmental legacy and the exciting future that YOU can be a part of.

 GrowWNY is a hyperlocal source of information about living green, enjoying the outdoors, learning about the environment and the best places eat, live, work and play greener –powered by the Western New York Environmental Alliance (WNYEA).
 The WNYEA is a group of groups, consisting of over 100 members, supporters and affiliates who are dedicated to preserving Western New York’s natural resources and environment.
-They are looking for students who are interested in learning about environmental advocacy work, running an environmental information website, and the inner-workings of a collaborating environmental alliance through hands-on work.

 The mission of the Entrepreneurship Academy is to enhance the undergraduate experience at UB and harness students’ creative and innovative spirit.
 This Academy helps prepare undergraduate students for future business development and provides avenues for enhancing leadership skills.
 This Academy promotes skills that help students understand the process that goes into taking an idea and turning it into a product, and the skills needed to work with a diverse array of constituents in making ideas turn into realities.
 In addition, the Entrepreneurship Academy affords students the opportunity to breakdown the mystery of entrepreneurship.